Before you choose a plan, consider the following:

-- Prescription Drug Benefits – Many Medicare Advantage plans include prescription drug coverage.
-These are called Medicare Advantage Prescription Drug plans (MAPD).
-CarePlus Medicare Advantage plans include medical and prescription drug coverage all in one plan.
+- Prescription Drug Benefits – Many Medicare Advantage plans include prescription drug coverage through a Medicare Advantage Prescription Drug (MAPD) plan.
+Most CarePlus Medicare Advantage plans are MAPD plans and include both medical and prescription drug coverage.

-- Late Enrollment Penalty – In some situations, CarePlus members are required to pay a late enrollment penalty because they did not join a Medicare drug plan when they first became eligible, or because they had a continuous period of 63 days or more when they didn’t have creditable prescription drug coverage.
-CarePlus bills these members for the late enrollment penalty.
+- Late Enrollment Penalty – In some situations, Medicare beneficiaries are required to pay a late enrollment penalty because they did not join a Medicare drug plan when they first became eligible, or because they had a continuous period of 63 days or more that they did not have what Medicare defines as creditable prescription drug coverage.
+CarePlus is required to bill these members for the late enrollment penalty.

-- Effective Dates – In most cases, your coverage becomes effective on the first day of the next month after you apply.
-However, if you enroll in a plan during the Annual Election Period (AEP) between October 15 and December 7, using AEP election, your coverage will become effective January 1 of the following year.
+- Effective Dates – Coverage typically becomes effective on the first day of the month after you apply.
+However, if you enroll in a plan during the Annual Enrollment Period (AEP) between October 15 and December 7, your coverage will become effective January 1 of the following year.

-You should know that if you purchase a stand-alone Prescription Drug Plan (PDP) while you're enrolled in a Medicare Advantage plan that has prescription drug coverage, you will be disenrolled automatically from your Medicare Advantage plan.
+Please note that if you purchase a stand-alone prescription drug plan (PDP) while enrolled in a Medicare Advantage plan that has prescription drug coverage, you will be automatically disenrolled from your Medicare Advantage Prescription Drug plan.